hibbitts-design/.github/profile/README.md

 ## Support HibbittsDesign.org projects

-* Star one or more of the projects on GitHub⭐️
+* Star one or more of my projects on GitHub⭐️
-* Share your experiences of a project on social media📢
+* Share your experience of my projects on social media📢

 Interested in financially supporting my open source work?
 I’d be honoured if you pledge the same funds to an open source project of your choice🙏🏻